 The next step to forming your New Hampshire LLC is to appoint a registered agent.
 Every Limited Liability Company in the state of New Hampshire must have what is known as a “registered agent.”

 A registered agent is either an individual or a business that will become the point of contact for your LLC, accept mail and service of process during business hours, and keep your information secured by listing their name and address with the New Hampshire Secretary of State rather than your own.

-If you happen to miss a service of process, your New Hampshire LLC could be sued and you would have no way to defend yourself from a default judgment.
-What’s worse is that missing a service of process could lose your LLC its “good standing” status with the New Hampshire Secretary of State which would result in you no longer being able to legally do business in the state of New Hampshire.
+If you happen to miss a service of process, your New Hampshire LLC could be slapped with a default judgment.
+Missing a service of process could also lose your LLC its good standing status with the New Hampshire Secretary of State, which would result in you no longer being able to legally do business in the state of New Hampshire.

 Considering the risks involved with being a registered agent yourself, it’s worth the cost to hire a registered agent service.
 I always recommend that new LLCs use a registered agent service rather than try to take on the role of registered agent themselves to save money.